 Years of Experience: 35+

-Dr. Mark D. Jones MD often performs the following procedures:
+List of Procedures Dr. Mark D. Jones MD Performs:

 Many providers have received payments from medical companies ranging from small amounts in the form of food at conferences to large payments for consulting or royalties.
 Some providers have received payments for specific drugs.
 These payments are not necessarily cause for concern, but we encourage you to speak with your provider if they do raise any questions or issues.